Tythos/15-of-52--the-three-languages-an-engineer-needs-to-know/README.md

 ![the classic thinkgeek tshirt, rip](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/xg9s5nhfcjok3ub3mp02.jpg)

 Interestingly, Python started out as a cross-platform scripting language for the scientific computing community!
-While it's since grown into a GPL (a lot of languages do this, much like Zig is growing into a GPL having started out as a systems-programming language), it still has very potent capacity as a scripting language for automation (think about the `os`, `sys`, and `subprocess` core modules, for example).
+While it's since grown into a GPL (a lot of languages do this, much like Zig is growing into a GPL having started out as a systems-programming language), it still has very potent capacity as a scripting language for automation (think about the `os`, `sys`, `threading`, and `subprocess` core modules, for example).
 Bonus points for crossing off two categories with the same language, of course!

 ### Domain-Specific Languages